EU development policy

 How does Finland participate in the EU’s decision-making?

-- Finland is involved in the implementation and monitoring of development cooperation projects and programmes by working in the committees responsible for EU external relations funding.
+• Finland is involved in the implementation and monitoring of development cooperation projects and programmes by working in the committees responsible for EU external relations funding.

-- Finland's missions in different countries participate in the coordination of the EU's development cooperation and in consultations and expert-level meetings related to the EU's country strategies
+• Finland's missions in different countries participate in the coordination of the EU's development cooperation and in consultations and expert-level meetings related to the EU's country strategies.

 EU development policy is implemented by the European Commission and the European External Action Service (EEAS)

 The European Commission's Directorate-General for International Partnerships (INTPA) and the European External Action Service (EEAS) are responsible for the formulation of European development policy and for delivering aid.
-The EU has 140 missions in different countries across the globe.
+The EU has 154 missions in different countries across the globe.
 They are responsible for the management and monitoring of the EU’s development cooperation projects in the partner countries.

 In 2021–2027, development cooperation will be funded through the Neighbourhood, Development and International Cooperation Instrument (NDICI - Global Europe).
 Finland’s support for the programme in 2021–2027 amounts to EUR 79.5 million.
-The annual sum varies between EUR 12 and 15 billion.

 Finland and the European Union are working together in the Rural Village Water Resources Management Project (RVWRMP) in Nepal.
 Finland’s contribution to the project is EUR 20 million in 2016–2022